thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 If the configuration is not correct, you can change it **as root** with::

-  dpkg-reconfigure tzdata # As root
+  dpkg-reconfigure tzdata # As root.

 Synchronizing the system date with network time servers